 These fluted confections are the official dessert of the Bordeaux region of France.
-The interior of these canelés is like a lovely, creamy custard that is rich with both vanilla and rum.
+The interior of canelés is like a lovely, creamy custard that is rich with both vanilla and rum.
 The trick to success, IMHO, with making canelés is using Copper Molds lined with beeswax and butter.
 That’s how you get the luxurious color, shine and crisp shell.

 You can also use silicone molds, which don’t achieve quite the same texture, but are still excellent and totally worth making.
 Not to mention much less expensive and easier to find.